How To Use Herbs As Companion Plants

 6 Mint Seeds Garden Pack - Mountain Mint, Spearmint, Peppermint, Wild Mint, Anise Hyssop, and Common Mint | Quality Herb Seed Variety for Planting Indoor or Outdoor | Make Your Own Herbal Mint Tea

-If you are growing cabbages and want a herb that repels cabbage fly and cabbage looper, try peppermint or spearmint.
-Also very useful around any other brassicas such as broccoli and cauliflower.
 When planting any type of mint, be aware it can be very invasive so its best kept in pots and placed around your vegetables.
 You can also use cuttings of mint as a mulch around your vegetable plants.
-Additionally, mint is useful for attracting bees to your garden.
-This will help to pollinate fruit-producing vegetables such as tomatoes, eggplant and peppers.

 Rosemary